Mława Miasto railway station

 Mława Miasto railway station is a railway station at Mława, Mława County, Masovian, Poland.
-It is served by Koleje Mazowieckie, it has the category of a local station, There are 2 platforms here.
+It is served by Masovian Railways, it has the category of a local station, There are 2 platforms here.

 After the modization of the line, the platforms were moved closer to the Osiedle Książąt Mazowiecki.

 The station was built between 1985 and 1986.

 As part of the project "Government program for the construction or modernization of railway station for 2021-2025", the stop modernized in 2023.